Page last updated on December 17, 2024 at 12:12 pm

 We also educate students through direct outreach opportunities such as:

-The B-town Neighboring Project currently works with five IU Student Fellows.
-Some of the projects they have developed include:
+Five IU student fellows helps to get the B-town Neighboring Project off the ground.
+Some of the projects they developed include:

 If you are an IU student who is interested in learning more about this important initiative, please get in touch: angela.vanrooy@bloomington.in.gov.